harranali/stowage/README.md

 ![Test Status](https://github.com/harranali/stowage/actions/workflows/test-master.yml/badge.svg)

 ## What is stowage?
-A Go package for working with local filesystems
+A Go package for working with local filesystem

 ## Install
 To install stowage run the following command: